Reporter Outreach Logo

 Key Takeaways

 • Tech PR is public relations for technology companies — covering media relations, crisis communications, thought leadership, product launches, and social media.
-But in 2026, the companies getting real results treat PR as a growth channel, not a press release factory.
+The companies getting real results in 2026 treat PR as a growth channel, not a press release factory.

-• Most tech companies waste their PR budget on traditional retainer agencies that charge $5K–$25K+/month for "relationship building" with no measurable coverage output.
-The alternative: editorial PR models that tie directly to placements, backlinks, and brand mentions.
+• Most tech companies waste their PR budget on retainer agencies charging $5K–$25K+/month for "relationship building" with no measurable coverage output.
+The alternative: editorial PR models priced per placement that tie directly to placements, backlinks, and brand mentions.

 • Editorial coverage builds both SEO authority and AI visibility — the two discovery channels that now determine which brands get recommended.
 Tech PR is one of the few channels that generates both signals from a single placement.

-• Choosing a tech PR agency comes down to three things: do they have journalist relationships in your space, can they show you placement-level results, and do they understand how coverage translates to SEO and AI visibility?
+• Choosing a tech PR agency comes down to three things: do they have journalist relationships in your space, can they show placement-level results, and do they understand how coverage translates to SEO and AI visibility.

 • Startups and enterprise companies need fundamentally different PR strategies.
 Startups should lean on founder expertise and reactive media outreach.
 Enterprise needs crisis preparedness, executive positioning programs, and coordinated multichannel campaigns.